0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 # Run a baker node

 Baker nodes sign and produce blocks.
+This page will describe how to change your node config from reader to baker.

 !!!
 Warning " You must complete these requirements before you can continue"
     - [Stake 25 K MPC tokens](https://browser.partisiablockchain.com/node-operation)